 One way around this is to simply have one presentation, and take advantage of a feature in Google Slides that lets you hide slides that aren’t relevant to the current audience.
 This lets you keep all of your slides in one presentation, and you can simply choose to skip the slides that aren’t relevant for the current audience.
 Our guide below will show you how to skip, or hide, a slide in Google Slides.

-How to Hide a Slide in Google Slides
+How to Skip a Slide in a Google Slides Presentation

 The steps in this article were performed in the desktop version of Google Chrome.
 Completing these steps will cause Google Slides to skip the selected slide when you are giving a presentation.
 The slide will still be part of the presentation, and you will be able to edit it or stop skipping it in the future, but a skipped slide will not be displayed when you are presenting.